reem-shaikh/70DaysOfCode/main/18-12/notes.md

            return b;
        }

-       // saving in variable and calling it
+       // saving in variable "res" and calling it
        let res = a();
        res();